 People have a lot of ideas about why bad things happen.
-Here's a couple of odd and unhelpful things I've seen:
+Here's a couple of odd, unhelpful and completely wrong things I've heard:

 - I teach scripture in my local High school.
 I remember a girl whose mum had a mental illness.
 Her former scripture teacher had told her that it was because her family was under a curse.